-I finally got my son to nap.
-It was only for an hour but better than nothing, I say.
-My son was so tired.
-He cried and cried, tugging at my heartstrings.
+Watching Trace get so frustrated.
+Watching him cry and cry, tugged on my heartstrings.
 I asked him why he was feeling upset.
 The answer was always the same.
 He had no idea what was wrong.

 I knew my son had cerebral palsy before he was diagnosed.
-I can’t explain how I knew, I just did.
-And despite the hard times.
-Despite the pain, he goes through.
-The mood swings and trouble with friends.
-Despite the fact, his teachers don’t see his challenges, and even family members question things.
+I can’t explain how I knew, I just did, and despite the hard times and the pain, he goes through dealing with both his legs and his mood swings.
 I know the truth.
-I know what he goes through because I’m his mother.
+I’m his mother.